ViewComponent/view_component/README.md

 ### Using components

-Render components in templates by passing an instance to `#render`:
+Render components by passing an instance to `#render`:

 ```erb
 <div class="container">